MihalisW/open_corporates_querying/README.md

 This way the API key is entered only once in the environment in which it's used, so multiple scripts can potentially use the one variable.
 It also prevents the risk of mistakenly pushing the API key into a public repository by keeping it inline.
-An innovation on this method might be to use something like [AWS AppConfig](https://aws.amazon.com/systems-manager/features/), in order to store secrets independently particular resources.
+An innovation on this method might be to use something like [AWS AppConfig](https://aws.amazon.com/systems-manager/features/), in order to store secrets independently of particular resources.

 _Consideration for how the code would perform with much higher volumes of data (e.g. 100,000 company records)_: